 Jewish funerals are marked by brevity and simplicity

-Jewish funerals are marked by brevity and simplicity.
-A Jewish funeral service may be held entirely at graveside or may be held in a chapel or synagogue.
+A Jewish funeral service is are marked by brevity and simplicity.
+The service may be held entirely at graveside or may be held in a chapel or synagogue.
 The service is often led by a rabbi but may be led by any Jewish individual well-versed in the prayers and traditions.

 So that the dignity of a person is respected even in death, the casket is always closed at a traditional Jewish funeral service.
 However, if requested, viewing of the body prior to the service may be arranged for family members.
 Jewish tradition dictates that the casket should be constructed of wood and must be totally free of metal.
 No nails, screws, or metal hardware can be in its workmanship.
 While a plain pine box is used by many traditional families today, caskets constructed from poplar, oak, cherry, maple, mahogany or any other type of wood are popular as well.
 The casket can be stained or unstained, polished or unpolished, and can be of various shapes.